Hannah Maclurcan: Hotelier

 Her father owned a number of hotels and Hannah gained a thorough knowledge of the business at a very early age.
-Her father put her into the kitchen of his hotel at Brisbane in Queensland, and she worked through the dining room to the office, until she knew how to organise and manage a hotel.
+Her father put her into the kitchen of his hotel at Brisbane, and she worked through the dining room to the office, until she knew how to organise and manage a hotel.
 When she was only 15 years of age, she was manager for her father of the Club Hotel in Sandgate although her obituaries state incorrectly it was Toowoomba.

 On 25 March 1880 Hannah Phillips married English born Robert Watson Wigham at her father's home in Brisbane.
 The couple had their first daughter born in February 1881.
 They left for England later that year and their second daughter was born there in 1882.
 Hannah returned to Australia in 1883.

 In April 1884, Hannah Wigham applied for her first publican's licence which was for the Club Hotel on the corner of Margaret and Ruthven Street, Toowoomba.
 She married her second husband, Donald Maclurcan, in June 1887.

 Her father was bankrupt in January 1892 owing £4,000.

 In 1894, she and Donald moved to Townsville, running the Criterion Hotel and then moving to the Queen's Hotel.
 Maclurcan's cookbook known as "Mrs. Maclurcan's Cookery Book" was first published in 1898.
 She helped the Townsville printers, Thankful Willmett, to set the type, and when the establishment ran out of type, she bought some more.
 The first edition sold out in a fortnight.
 The second edition was published in Sydney.
 The third edition was published in London, at the time of the jubilee of Queen Victoria, who accepted a copy.
 Until 1929 there was a new edition published almost every year.